Semi-Autonomous E-Bike Dashboard & App

 Autonomous Mode & Pedal Assist

-We decided that pedaling should be decoupled with autonomous navigation, to give users more control over their biking experience.
+Pedaling is decoupled with autonomous navigation to give users more control over their biking experience.
 Pedal assist moves your bike for you, with an option for half assist or full assist.
 Autonomous mode navigates for you, balancing the bike in the process.
-Seperating these two modes suits the needs of a larger demographic of people, from the exercise-savvy, to the commuter.
+Separating these two modes suits the needs of a larger demographic of people, from the exercise-savvy, to the commuter.

 Red box warning the user to take control of their bike in the foreground, orange box warning the user to put their feet on the ground in the background